rerun-io/rerun-docs/docs/reference/viewer/viewport.md

 * ![histogram icon](/docs-media/spaceview_histogram.png) Bar chart
   Bar-chart lots made from 1D tensor data.

-Which kind is used is determined upon creation of a Space View.
+Which category is used is determined upon creation of a Space View.

 [TODO(@#1164)](https://github.com/rerun-io/rerun/issues/1164): Allow configuring the category of a space view after its creation